bottledcode/RFC/drafts/short-class.md

 ### To Existing Extensions

-Extensions accepting class names may need to be updated to support `::` in class names.
+Extensions accepting class names may need to be updated to support `:>` in class names.
-None were discovered during testing, but it is possible there are extensions that may be affected.
+None were discovered during testing, but it is possible there are unbundled extensions that may be affected.

 ### To Opcache

-Most of the changes are in compilation and AST, so the impact to opcache is minimal.
+This change introduces a new opcode, AST, and other changes that affect opcache.
+These changes are included as part of the PR that implements this feature.

 ## Open Issues